 Don’t get us wrong, there will be days when staying sober seems more difficult than ever, but that’s when we have to rely on the tools we gained in treatment and the support system we created to help us through these darker times.
 Throughout the difficult days, always remind yourself that the good far outweighs the bad.

 After leaving rehab, please don’t fall into the dangerous trap of thinking that your road to recovery will have a final destination.
-If you lead yourself to believe this, then you are putting yourself at risk for using again.
+If you lead yourself to believe this, then you are putting yourself at risk of using it again.

 Use These Six Rules to Help You Every Day on Your Journey to Stay Sober